 I have a thing for Kazakhstan.
 Don't ask me why.
 It's just a thing.

-When I was 20, I spent 13 months of my life homeless.
+When I was 20, I left school and spent 13 months of my life homeless.
 If I had this life to live over, I would make it a point of getting that in there again somehow.

 Sure, I'm looking for a soulmate and father of my children, but I'd consider all of this a win if we go to Eastern Kazakhstan together and keep in touch afterward.

 After picking up cello in my mid-twenties to add to violin, flute, and timpani, I decided to get a tanpura.
-(I always prefer spelling it " tamboura".)
 For as long as I've been driving, I have always played Beatles albums or classic Bollywood in the car, which has had a profound effect on me.
-Then, when I made up my mind to play tamboura, I loved learning that it was created to mimic the sound of the universe.
+Then, when I made up my mind to play tanpura, I loved learning that it was created to mimic the sound of the universe.